Thursday May 23, 2024 at 7 pm

 Schubert Trio no. 1 in B flat major, op.
 99

-Cellist Paul Pulford returns to the Festival Trio with violinist Sadie Fields (Brussels, Belgium) and director/pianist/friend Ken Gee for the Guelph Musicfest season opener.
-Paul and Sadie are the founding members of the trio, and now we’re together again!
+Cellist Paul Pulford (New Brunswick) returns to the Festival Trio with violinist Sadie Fields (Brussels, Belgium) and director/pianist/friend Ken Gee for the Guelph Musicfest season opener.
+Paul, Sadie and Ken are the founding members of the trio, and look forward to their annual reunion!

-The program pairs two of the greatest trios every written—the invigorating Beethoven Trio no. 1 in E-flat and the sublime Schubert Trio no. 1 in B flat, paired with mesmerizing and magical trios by British composer Charlotte Bray.
+The program pairs two of the greatest trios ever written—the invigorating Beethoven Trio no. 1 in E-flat and the sublime Schubert Trio no. 1 in B flat, paired with a mesmerizing and magical trio by British composer Charlotte Bray.

 Charlotte Bray is one of the most esteemed and in-demand composers of her generation.
 Exhibiting uninhibited ambition and desire to communicate, her music is exhilarating, inherently vivid, and richly expressive with lyrical intensity.
 Championed by the BBC Symphony Orchestra, BBC Scottish Symphony Orchestra, Royal Opera House Covent Garden, Aurora Orchestra, London Sinfonietta, and Birmingham Contemporary Music Group, her music has been performed at festivals in Aldeburgh, Cheltenham, Tanglewood, Aix-en-Provence and Verbier and with renowned conductors including Marin Alsop, Sir Mark Elder, Sakari Oramo, Oliver Knussen, Jessica Cottis, Daniel Harding, Duncan Ward, and Karina Canellakis.